sveltia/sveltia-cms/README.md

 That said, we strongly recommend testing your new Sveltia CMS instance first on your local machine.
 [See below](#working-with-a-local-git-repository) for how.

 For advanced users, we have also made the bundle available as an [npm package](https://www.npmjs.com/package/@sveltia/cms).
 You can install it by running `npm i @sveltia/cms` or `pnpm add @sveltia/cms` on your project.
 The [manual initialization](https://decapcms.org/docs/manual-initialization/) flow with the `init` method is the same as for Netlify/Decap CMS.
-Make sure to keep the dependency up to date!

 ### Updates

-Updating Sveltia CMS is transparent, unless you include a specific version in the `<script>` source URL.
+Updating Sveltia CMS is transparent, unless you include a specific version in the `<script>` source URL or use the npm package.
 Whenever you (re)load the CMS, the latest version will be served via [UNPKG](https://unpkg.com/).
 The CMS also periodically checks for updates and notifies you when a new version is available.
 After the product reaches GA, you could use a semantic version range (`^1.0.0`) like Netlify/Decap CMS.

+If you’ve chosen to install with npm, updating the package is your responsibility.
+We recommend using [`ncu`](https://www.npmjs.com/package/npm-check-updates) to keep dependencies up to date, otherwise you’ll miss important bug fixes and new features.

 ## Tips & tricks